cylixlee/ruslox/README.md

 # Ruslox

+> This project is not under maintainence now.
+Writing Rust according to existing C code is hard, especially those with **many many** pointers.
+>
+> A new Rust implementation of Lox is under development, and will be open-source when complete.

 Ruslox is the Rust implementation of Lox language, with some difference from the `clox` compiler and VM.

 - [Ruslox](#ruslox)